Disclaimer: Lily Rath McCaulou and I were co-workers at the Bend (OR) Bulletin.

 But I never thought much about the agribusiness factories that produce most meat sold in stores.
 One of McCaulou’s best written sketches compares the awful life of the pen-raised chicken she bought at the store with the wild, free life of the goose she shot.

-This is the conclusion she comes up with: “I bear responsibility for the death of my goose.
+This her conclusion: “I bear responsibility for the death of my goose.
 But I bear the responsibility for the entire life and death of my chicken.”

 Another appreciated aspect are the realistic descriptions of the actual hunts.
 McCaulou vividly describes the beauty of the Oregon mountains and marshes.
 But she also very accurately describes the hard work associated with gutting, skinning and hauling the meat from the bull elk she killed.